apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

 As a cost-saving alternative to streaming inserts, you can also add data to a table via asynchronous load jobs.
 The @scala[@apidoc[BigQuery.insertAllAsync[In]](BigQuery$)] @java[@apidoc[BigQuery.<In>insertAllAsync](BigQuery$)] method creates a flow that starts a series of batch load jobs.
 By default, a new load job is created every minute to attempt to emulate near-real-time streaming inserts, although there is no guarantee when the job will actually run.
-The frequency with which new load jobs are created is controlled by the `alpakka.google.bigquery.load-job-per-table-quota` configuration setting.
+The frequency with which new load jobs are created is controlled by the `pekko.connectors.google.bigquery.load-job-per-table-quota` configuration setting.

 @@@warning

 Pending the resolution of [Google BigQuery issue 176002651](https://issuetracker.google.com/176002651), the `BigQuery.insertAllAsync` API may not work as expected.

-As a workaround, you can use the config setting `akka.http.parsing.conflicting-content-type-header-processing-mode = first` with Apache Pekko HTTP v1.0.0 or later.
+As a workaround, you can use the config setting `pekko.http.parsing.conflicting-content-type-header-processing-mode = first` with Apache Pekko HTTP v1.0.0 or later.

 @@@